-This may be one of the best excuses for a “road-trip” right now.
+This may be one of the best excuses for a holiday “road-trip.”
 For more than 15 years, the Raper family has been lighting up the Deerfield community in Franktown.
 This year’s Franktown Festival of Lights includes more than 200,000 lights covering more than two acres of 20- to 75-foot tall trees, gifts under the largest tree and the house.
 Many families spend up to an hour enjoying the grounds and unique light shows.
 Best of all, it’s FREE!

 You can walk Frosty’s Forest Trail (be sure to bundle up).
 You can stay in your vehicle or do both.
 Just be careful as there is pedestrian traffic and also trails can be slippery and uneven.